microsoft/typespec/packages/http/README.md

 #### `@route`

-Defines the relative route URI for the target operation
+Defines the relative route URI template for the target operation as defined by [RFC 6570](https://datatracker.ietf.org/doc/html/rfc6570#section-3.2.3)

-The first argument should be a URI fragment that may contain one or more path parameter fields.
-If the namespace or interface that contains the operation is also marked with a `@route` decorator, it will be used as a prefix to the route URI of the operation.

 `@route` can only be applied to operations, namespaces, and interfaces.